mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Autoloader (vehicle), Wireless Data Link

 **Slayer-of-Shields**
 The Slayer is a direct-fire support unit.
-It has a rapid- fire stagger laser for close range defence but its main armament is a pair of Weapon-of-Destruction plasma guns carried on stubby arms alongside the main hull.
+It has a rapid-fire stagger laser for close range defence but its main armament is a pair of Weapon-of-Destruction plasma guns carried on stubby arms alongside the main hull.
 The Slayer normally fires its weapons alternately,